Sam-2727/Lasa-Student-Council-Deprecated/_posts/2019-01-18-Ephraim-Retirement.md

   - School-wide
 ---

 Y'all Mr. Ephriam is retiring on January 31, 2020.
-This is coming up soon, so if you want to help out, please complete the steps below soon!
+This is coming up soon, so if you want to help out, please complete the steps below ASAP!

 If you don't know much about Mr. Ephriam, [this video says it all](https://drive.google.com/file/d/1KVvaCPluw-zahR4Nj4taqoS42tIq7AyD/view "Mr. Ephriam Popcorn").